 While driving in a grocery store parking lot, a woman accidentally hit a pedestrian with her car.
 The woman who was struck survived but suffered significant injuries.

-Thanks to the umbrella coverage, her insurance company handled the whole transaction.
+Thanks to the excess liability coverage, her insurance company handled the whole transaction.
 The insurer paid all the legal fees, as well as the claim (in full), allowing the woman to keep her life savings.
 And she had peace of mind knowing that the victim received all the money she needed.

 If you don’t have a personal umbrella policy, your life savings may be at risk due to unexpected, unforeseen, unpredictable and unintentional acts that cause damage or harm to others or their property.

-Here’s what you need to know about umbrella insurance:
+Here’s what you need to know about umbrella insurance

 - An umbrella liability policy is not expensive.
 A $1 million policy costs a few hundred dollars a year.